erelsgl/erelsgl.github.io/pages/en/bio.md

 Taught automata and formal languages with [teaching-grade 9.64][afl] and data structures with [teaching-grade 9.17][dts].

-**2007-2009**: CTO in TROS - a startup company that developed a [patented][pat] algorithm for calculating trust in social networks and dating sites.
+**2007-2009**: CTO in TROS - a startup company that developed a [patented][pat] algorithm for calculating trust in social networks and implemented it in a [dating website][mzg].

 **2004-2006**: [Computer-science-teaching diploma][grm] and a freelance website builder.

-**1999-2004**: IAF software unit.
-Participated in developing a software system based on statistical data-fusion algorithms.
-The system won the IAF commander prize (2000).
+**1999-2004**: Senior academic officer in IAF software unit.
+Participated in developing a real-time system based on statistical data-fusion algorithms.
+The system won the IAF commander award (2000).

 **1998-1999**: M.Sc. in computer science in the Technion.
 [Final grade 94][grb].
-In my thesis I built [the first morphological analyzer for modern Hebrew][5].
+The thesis was [the first morphological analyzer for modern Hebrew][5].

 **1993-1997**: B.Sc. in computer engineering in the Technion.
 [Mean grade 97.2][gra].

-**1975** I was born :)
+**1975**: Born :)

 [1]: {{site.baseurl}}/topics/{{page.lang}}/fairness
 [2]: {{site.baseurl}}/topics/{{page.lang}}/auctions